 Quickly I realized that as great as this was for our clients, EVERY person who does PPC should have something watching his and her backs and helping teams/agencies find inefficiencies.
 So in addition to PPC Efficiency Audits, we created Saving Ben Lite (Free version).

 Is it 100% automated?
 No. We have found that what humans find and computers find are different, and we’re building machine learning models to bridge that gap.
 For now… Let’s go save that $$$.

-Ultimately, Saving Ben Pro is a more efficient way to identify themes to negate at scale, or themes to dig into for keyword and content expansions.
+Ultimately, Saving Ben Lite is a more efficient way to identify themes to negate at scale, or themes to dig into for keyword and content expansions.
 So try it out!
 Let us know what you think.
 How many irrelevant search terms are you able to identify, and how much money does that save you?
-Hit us up.
+Contact us ASAP.